Landfill Sydney 🚯 – The Future Of Landfill In Australia?

 “One big step will be the introduction of a “waste charge”, which would force locals to pay around $0.11 Hong Kong dollars (around £0.01) for each litre of rubbish collected.
 The new legislation, announced earlier this year, should take effect by 2019, and the South China Morning Post estimates that it amounts to around $33-54 Hong Kong dollars (roughly £3-5) per household, per month.”

-Sydney Landfill: We were very interested watching War On Waste on ABC television last week – and it got us thinking about whether dumping organic waste at landfill was actually worse than composting – or even for fruit rotting where it falls on a field (i.e. straight from the tree).
+We were very interested watching War On Waste on ABC television last week.
+It got us thinking about whether dumping organic waste at landfill was actually worse than composting – or even for fruit rotting where it falls on a field (i.e., straight from the tree).
 Of course, it is easy to see the benefits of recycling for products such as cardboard or commingled recycling (see resource recovery).

 Is dumping organic waste in Sydney landfill worse than composting?